ON THE MOVE-Veteran Merrill team in Bethlehem, Pa. goes independent

 A spokeswoman at Merrill, which is owned by Bank of America , confirmed they left the Bethlehem office but declined to comment on their assets or annual revenue.

 Calls to the partners were not immediately returned.
 Jason Cort has been with Merrill since 1997, Brian Cort since 2002 and Kori Lannon since 2008, according to regulatory records.
-At least one associate also left with the team, a person at Merrill’s Bethlehem office said.
+At least one associate also left with the team, said a person at Merrill’s Bethlehem office.

 Veteran financial advisers at traditional brokerage firms have been moving at a slow but steady pace in recent years to set up their own firms, making fee-based investment advisers the fastest growing “channel” within retail brokerage, according to consulting firm Cerulli Associates.
 Some leave because their former firms have raised the bar on the revenue they must earn, but successful advisers also have been moving to escape restrictions and bureaucracy associated with large firms, particularly those who were absorbed into much larger banks as a result of the financial crisis, or because they believe they can earn more by running their own firms.